IsaHu-dev/Film-Memory-Quiz-Night/README.md

 - Vector Graphics used as image cards are from Vecteezy.
 [Vecteezy](https://tinyurl.com/y4bx6umt)
 - Confetti animation video is from Vecteezy.
 [Vecteezy](https://tinyurl.com/y4bx6umt)
+- I created my own artwork for the Pulp Fiction image cards.
+- Colour swatch is adatped from [Coolors]https://coolors.co/222222-181a20-5dbea3-ec3992-d9006e
-- The README.md template is adapted from the Love Running README.md
+- The README.md template is adapted from the Love Running README.md.